How to Use Google Maps Timeline for Mileage Tracking

 NOTE: As this function works on all phones, it doesn’t make a difference whether you’re trying to access Android or iOS location history – it works on both operating systems.

-Besides that, Google Maps also records the date, time, location, and number of miles taken for each trip.
+Google Maps also records the date, time, location, and number of miles taken for each trip.
 This data is super important as you’ll need it all for your IRS-Proof mileage log, which we’ll speak about later in this article.

 The next step is to export these trips from the software right into your phone or computer via Google Takeout, which is Google’s data export service.
 We’ve written a detailed step-by-step article about the entire trip export via Google Takeout, follow its steps to get the data you just need out of Google in order to change Google Maps to miles for your mileage tax deduction.